Energinet-DataHub/greenforce-frontend/README.md

 SCSS functions, mixins, variables, partials, and global stylesheets.
 Allowed dependencies to: `assets`, `styles`.

-## Front-end apps
+## Frontend apps

-The front-end apps are built with Angular in an Nx Workspace.
+The frontend apps are built with Angular in an Nx Workspace.
 They are located under `apps` folder:

 - `dh/app-dh` - "DataHub" app
 - `dh/e2e-dh` - End-to-end tests for `app-dh`